Black Duck Joint Venture

 The Black Duck Joint Venture is a conservation partnership established in 1989 to stabilize and restore the population of the American black duck (Anas rubripes).
 It consists of government and non-governmental agencies and organizations in Canada and the United States.
 Its geographical scope is the Canadian provinces of Ontario, Quebec, New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador, and the 23 U.S. states in the Atlantic and Mississippi Flyways.
 It was the first of the three species joint ventures operating within the North American Waterfowl Management Plan to be established.

 Structure and funding

 The joint venture has a management board consisting of eleven members "with representation from Canadian and U.S. wildlife agencies".
 It is advised by a technical board composed of waterfowl biologists, which is responsible for project implementation and progress evaluation.

 Members are also organized into working groups representing each program in its scope.
-Its current coordinator is Brigitte Collins.

 The management board reports to the North American Waterfowl Management Plan, and is responsible for "overall program coordination, and for developing funding and delivery mechanisms".
 The Black Duck Joint Venture receives some of its funding from research grants.
 From 1989 to 1994, it had an operational budget of about CAD $870,000.